-PlanetSKI at Film Premier – ‘Of A Lifetime’
+PlanetSKI at Much Anticipated Film Premier – ‘Of A Lifetime’

 17th November 2024 | James Cove, PlanetSKI

-It has been one of the most anticipated films of the season.
+It has been one of the eagerly expected films of the season.
 The North Face film: Of A Lifetime.
 It follows the De Le Rue family as they embark on the trip of a lifetime in Antarctica.
-NEW

 ‘Of a Lifetime’ is a film by Jérôme Tanon and is a celebration of discovery, adventure and the passing of the torch to the next generation against the backdrop of Antarctica.